-The Post-Construction Monitoring Program was submitted on August 15, 2010, and in the revised Long Term Control Plan on February 29, 2011.
+The Post-Construction Monitoring Program (PCMP) was submitted on August 15, 2010, and in the revised Long-Term Control Plan on February 29, 2011.
 In response to comments from U.S. EPA, the City submitted a revised Program on December 14, 2012.
+U.S. EPA has recently asked the City to update the PCMP to reflect the changes in control measures due to the First and Second Amendment of the Consent Decree.
+The City is in the process of updating the PCMP accordingly.